 The sack how do i beat it?
 The role of the support person can help

-Support persons cannot advocate nor represent an employee in these workplace meetings and are usually there in an observational capacity.
+Be aware a support persons cannot advocate nor represent an employee in these workplace meetings.
+They are usually there in an observational capacity.
 This does not prohibit consultation in private or in the various time outs requested by the employee.
 It also evens the odds, when usually in these meetings there are more than one employer representative.
 Sometimes when relatives or partners attend the meeting it gets emotional and in turn get out of control.
 This can then build the justification of the employer to sack the employee.

-It is within the rights of the employee to interject any cross- examination of the employee, bullying and intimidation as well as providing essential witness testimony if the matter proceeds further.
+It is within the rights of the support person to interject if there is any cross- examination of the employee, bullying and intimidation.
+As well as providing essential witness testimony if the matter proceeds further.
 Having an industry expert as a workplace support person will likely result in a far more favorable outcome than one you can negotiate yourself.
-Unions and lawyers often attend these meetings strictly for the purpose of making sure the employee does not get taken advantage of as there are many complex parts to this negotiation, both parties need to look after their interests.
+Unions and workplace advisors often attend these meetings strictly for the purpose of making sure the employee does not get taken advantage of.
+There are many complex parts to this negotiation, both parties need to look after their interests.

 Don’t be bullied, harassed, stand your ground

 Without a competent support person to consult, too many sign their rights away with a ‘one-way deed of release’ ultimately extinguishing their chance of seeking proper justice.
 Workplace investigations can often involve the employer questioning often quite aggressively the employee and pushing beyond the lines of what would be deemed as excessive.
 Some large companies hire ex police offices, particularly around the issues of theft and fraud. (banks, large retailers) for these roles.
 This is how many employers handle workplace conflict.

-Employers will often mis quote and paraphrase the employee to suit their own purpose, this is often the case with un-supported employees who walk blindly into workplace investigation meetings and are ambushed in a room full of trained interrogators. “we have you on camera”, “we have a signed statement”. “police have confirmed it”.
+Employers will often miss quote and paraphrase the employee to suit their own purpose, this is often the case with un-supported employees who walk blindly into workplace investigation meetings and are ambushed in a room full of trained interrogators. “we have you on camera”, “we have a signed statement”. “police have confirmed it”.
 These sort of allegations are common without actually showing you any evidence.
 Usually once Employers get you in their sights your in strife, you need to fight for your job.